As an expectant mother, you may be feeling a little overwhelmed.

-Fatigue during pregnancy is a common complaint.
-During the first trimester of your pregnancy, fatigue is largely the result of the many physiologic changes occurring within your body.
+During the first trimester of pregnancy, fatigue is largely the result of the many physiologic changes occurring within your body.

-In the third trimester, the nutrient and caloric requirements of carrying a full-grown baby is a tremendous burden to your metabolism which challenges your stamina to carry on the activities of daily living.
+In the third trimester, the nutrient and caloric requirements of carrying a full-grown baby are a tremendous burden to your metabolism which challenges your stamina to carry on the activities of daily living.

-Having fatigue during pregnancy is an indication that your body needs sleep AND time to recover from activities that were previously easy to accomplish.
+Having pregnancy fatigue is an indication that your body needs sleep AND time to recover from activities that were previously easy to accomplish.

 Just do the best you can and realize that this is normal.
 You are creating another human being!